marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 end
 {% endhighlight %}

-We have 3 private methods, that we will use on our controllers like a [`posts_controller`](https://github.com/FlaviaFortes/strawberrycake/blob/67933d2ac94a2c0347852d6a21e3d00b3d7d7a86/app/controllers/posts_controller.rb).
+We have 3 private methods, that we will use in our controllers like a [`posts_controller`](https://github.com/FlaviaFortes/strawberrycake/blob/67933d2ac94a2c0347852d6a21e3d00b3d7d7a86/app/controllers/posts_controller.rb).
 Lets take a look at the specs.

 {% highlight ruby linenos %}
 require 'spec_helper'